 Administrators oversee the operational performance of an LMS and assist in uploading content, creating courses, and setting up learning paths for success.
 Any LMS that assists with administration should have an easy-to-use reporting dashboard, import and export capabilities, and the ability to control user sign in.

-For learners, the online platform is an accessible way to view assignments, test knowledge, and track progress with online assessments.
-Customizable LMS platforms allow for a variety of features to help the student get the most out of their development:
+For learners, online LMS platforms are an accessible way to get information, view assignments, test knowledge, and track progress with online assessments.
+Customizable LMS platforms have a variety of features to help learners get the most out of their courses:

-Notifications & Reminders - LMS platforms often enable email notifications and automated notifications and reminders.
+Notifications & reminders - LMS platforms often enable automated email notifications and other reminders.

-Learner Profiles - Personalization is an essential element in any LMS platform.
-Take advantage of customizable learner profiles so that every student can manage their online presence by updating their own details.
+Learner profiles - Personalization is an essential element in any LMS platform.
+Take advantage of customizable learner profiles so every student can manage their online presence by updating their own details.

-Learner To-do List - Similar to the learner profile feature, students can set and track their progress with a learner to-do list.
+Learner to-do list - Similar to the learner profile feature, students can set and track their progress with a to-do list.

-Sessions - Sessions often allows for multiple options for learners to attend live events.
+Sessions - Sessions provide multiple options for learners to attend live events.
 You may set up different dates, different locations, different instructors, etc.

 How do you choose an LMS